lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 slug = "sec:graph-defs"
 +++

-Describing the specifics of any one quantum programming language or compiler IR is beyond our scope and would force us to restrict our considerations to a narrow subset of the options that are still being actively explored and developed.
-For the purposes of this thesis, we instead introduce a simplified graph-based IR for quantum computations that we will call `minIR`.
+Describing the specifics of any particular quantum programming language or compiler IR is beyond our scope.
+It would force us to restrict our considerations to a narrow subset of the options that are still being actively explored and developed.
+For this thesis, we instead introduce a simplified graph-based IR for quantum computations that we will call `minIR`.
 It captures all the expressiveness that we require for hybrid programs whilst remaining sufficiently abstract to be applicable to a variety of IRs and, by extension, programming languages.

-MinIR can be thought of being built from statements of the form
+MinIR can be thought of as being built from statements of the form

 ```python
 x, y, ... := op(a, b, c, ...)